kuip/dlt-design-patterns/README.md

 ### Ethereum Virtual Machine
 (aka EVM) The virtual machine that forms the key part of the execution model for an Account’s associated EVM Code.
 ### Ethereum Runtime Environment
 (aka ERE) The environment which is provided to an Autonomous Object executing in the EVM.
-Includes the EVM but also the structure of the world state on which the EVM relies for certain I/O instructions including CALL & CREATE.
+Includes the EVM but also the structure of the world state on which the EVM relies for certain I/O instructions including CALL &amp; CREATE.
 ### EVM Code
 The bytecode that the EVM can natively execute.
 Used to formally specify the meaning and ramifications of a message to an Account.
 ### EVM Assembly